By Dr. Eli Lizorkin-Eyzenberg

 Best wishes.

-Well I am slowly working with my youngest son, Moshe, on a book called “When the Bible Does Not Make Sense.”
+Well, I am slowly working with my youngest son, Moshe, on a book called “When the Bible Does Not Make Sense.”
 So I am taking ONLY difficult texts and wrestling ONLY with them.
 Probably a book will come out of it in a year or so.
+Those of you who would like to contribute to getting this book published plz click HERE.

 Thank you for taking time to reply to ALL our comments, Dr. Eli.
 Continued best wishes w/ yours & Moshe’s collaboration.